vincenzodomina/open-co-scientist/README.md

 **Open Co Scientist** aims to democratize scientific research by providing an open-source implementation of an AI co-scientist system.
 Inspired by recent advances in large language models and multi-agent frameworks, our goal is to create a powerful tool that augments human scientists by helping generate hypotheses, explore scientific literature, and design experiments.

-This project is an open-source recreation of the concepts described in Google's "Towards an AI co-scientist" paper, adapting its powerful multi-agent architecture for public use using modern TypeScript, the Mastra.ai agent framework, and the Vercel AI SDK.
+This project is an open-source recreation of the concepts described in Google's "Towards an AI co-scientist" paper [1], adapting its powerful multi-agent architecture for public use using modern TypeScript, the Mastra.ai agent framework, and the Vercel AI SDK.

 ## 🌟 Features